MontiCore/cd4analysis/README.md

 ```

 To work properly, the CLI tool needs the mandatory argument `-i,--input <file>`,
-which takes the file path of exactly one file containing CD models as input.
+which takes file containing CD models as input.
-If no further options are specified, the CLI tool parses the model, builds its
+If no further options are specified, the CLI tool processes the model,
+but does not produce any further output.
+That means it parses the model, builds its
 symbol table, and then checks whether the model satisfies all context
 conditions.
+Only errors or success are printed.

 For trying this out, copy the `CD4DevelopmentCLI.jar` into a directory of your
 choice.
-Afterwards, create a text file containing the following simple CD:
+Afterwards, create a text file `Example.cd`
+containing the following simple CD
+(please note that like in Java, filename and modelname in the file are
+ equal):
 ```
 classdiagram Example {
+  class Person {
+    int age;
+    String surename;
+  }
 }
 ```